NeuroTechX/ntx_slack_archive/_london.md

  >Hey javi_neuralcubes :wave::skin-tone-2: and <!channel>.
 Thanks for reaching out with the information, and I look forward to meeting up.
 I'll be in touch again soon.

+4/28/2017 9:22 AM

+ **francescacoo** :

+ >hi everybody, as you are the closest chapter I'd like to join you for some meetup sometimes :slightly_smiling_face: ... usually there are cheap flights from Dublin!